pete33geo/HePy/README.md

 ## Modelling approach

-HePy leverages scipy to solve the 1D diffusion equation.
+HePy leverages scipy to solve the 1D diffusion equation in sphere.

 ### Example: Calculating an apatite helium cooling age using the RDAAM diffusion model
 ```